ThePowerOfSwift/SwiftTextViewHashtag/README.md

 ## How it works

-The approach used here is to add an attribute to hashtag words, much like an "href".
+The approach used here is to add an attribute (much like an "href") to hashtagged words.

 ### URL detection

-Before doing anything, we need to detect URLs.
-* In the storyboard, make sure the TextView can detect *Links*
-* For the above to work, de-select *Editable*
+Hashtag detection builds upon URL detection.
+This is why the TextView is setup to detect links.
+Note that links are only clickable when `Editable` is unchecked.

 At this point, URLs in the textview will open in the Safari app.

-### Add link attributes to the hashtags
+### Add link attributes

-Next, add an "href" attribute to each hashtagged word.
+Next, an "href" attribute is added to each hashtagged word.

 The overall process goes something like this:
 * Iterate over each word and look for anything that starts with `#`
-* Grab the string, and chop off the `#` character.
+* Chop off the first character `#`.
 For example, `#helloWorld` becomes `helloWorld`
 * Create a fake URL using a fake URL scheme.
-For example, `fakeScheme:helloWorld`
+For example, `hash:helloWorld`
-* Associate this fake URL with the hashtag word.  `NSMutableAttributedString` has methods to accomplish this.
+* Associate this fake URL with the hashtag word.  `NSMutableAttributedString` has APIs to accomplish this.

 [Here's the code](https://github.com/ribl/SwiftTextViewHashtag/blob/master/textViewSample/UITextField%2BExtension.swift#L13)